al0vya/dse-backtest-platform/README.md

-# webscraperDSE
+# DSE backtest platform

-Webscraper to collect data from the Dhaka Stock Exchange
+Platform to backtest quantitative trading strategies applied to the Dhaka Stock Exchange.